Silverthrone Caldera: Location and climate

 The volcano is 55 km north of Kingcome Inlet and 60 km northwest of Knight Inlet in southwestern British Columbia, Canada.
 It lies in a rugged, ice-dominated portion of the Pacific Ranges which are the southernmost subdivision of the Coast Mountains.
 The surrounding mountains are the highest in British Columbia south of the Saint Elias Mountains; Mount Waddington northeast of the head of Knight Inlet has an elevation of 4016 m and is the highest mountain entirely within British Columbia.
-Characterizing the landscape at higher elevations are glaciers and massive icefields, although bedrock composed of granitoids is greatly exposed.
-The area is part of the Central Pacific Ranges Ecosection which is one of the seven ecosections comprising the Pacific Ranges Ecoregion.
+Characterizing the landscape at higher elevations are glaciers and extensive icefields, although bedrock composed of granitoids is greatly exposed.
+The area is part of the Central Pacific Ranges Ecosection, one of seven ecosections comprising the Pacific Ranges Ecoregion.

 Moist air originating from the Pacific Ocean ascends over Queen Charlotte Sound, Queen Charlotte Strait or the Vancouver Island Ranges before reaching the Pacific Ranges.
 While ascending the Pacific Ranges, this air comes in contact with cold air from the British Columbia Interior and drops significant precipitation in the form of heavy rains or snow.
 The heavy rains are absorbed by wet mountain hemlock subalpine forests on mid-elevation slopes and wet western hemlock forests in valleys and lower elevation slopes.
 Alpine vegetation is restricted to a narrow band between the subalpine forests and the higher icefields.
 There are no settlements near the Silverthrone Caldera, although summer sport fishing recreation camps and logging operations have been in the area.